-Loving your work is an act of rebellion that will change the world.
+Finding the work you love is an act of rebellion that will change the world

-Shannon Post is a career coach - but not your conventional blue-suit-and-tie career coach.
-She’s a former professional classical singer, dog musher in Alaska, and IT senior executive who believes loving your work is a rebellion that will change the world.
+Shannon Post is a career coach—but not your conventional blue-suit-and-tie career coach.
+She’s a former professional classical singer, dog musher in Alaska, and IT senior executive who believes finding the work you love is an act of rebellion that will change the world.

 Creator of the course Discover What You Were Born to Do, Shannon works intimately with students over 12 weeks to help them find a career path that not only fits their financial needs, but also celebrates their talents, lifestyle, and desire to make an impact.

 If you haven’t found the work you love yet, it’s not your fault.
 We live in a culture that depends on people believing work is supposed to suck.
 It isn’t you - and Shannon can help you find the way out.

 Shannon’s professional experience makes her a unique resource for real-world creative and industry advice - she's someone who's been there.
 She sang regularly with the New York Philharmonic.
 In Alaska, she trained competitive Iditarod teams for a top musher.
 She started her technology career at Goldman Sachs on Wall Street and went on to be the youngest and first female CIO over technology and mapping.

 Shannon received top honors at the University of Montana and studied at the University of Virginia and Stanford University.
 She's been certified by Kathy Kolbe, a leading authority on human instinct, and Dr. Martha Beck, a Harvard educated sociologist specializing in human behavior.

 She has lived and worked in Talkeetna, Alaska, for over 15 years disrupting the myth that you can't live your dream and change the world.